QuartzBSD/bootscreen/README.md

 # QuartzOS Bootscreen
-A Simple Program that runs after the FreeBSD Kernel has finished loading, but other modules haven't ( networking, display manager, etc. )
+A Simple Program that runs in the framebuffer after the FreeBSD Kernel has finished loading, but other modules haven't ( networking, display manager, etc. )